bonitasoft/bonita-doc/md/performance-tuning.md

      If you want your process instances to react faster, you can reduce this value.
      Property name: `org.bonitasoft.engine.cron`
 * Delete dirty objects.
 This job cleans objects that have been tagged as _dirty_.
-     To increase performance, during process instance execution, Bonita BPM Engine tags some frequently used objects as _dirty_ instead of deleting them.
+     To increase performance, during process instance execution, Bonita Engine tags some frequently used objects as _dirty_ instead of deleting them.
      This is done like this to reduce contention on database.
      Those dirty objects have to be cleaned periodically and this is done by default every 5 minutes.
      Property name: `delete.job.frequency`
 * Delete invalid sessions.
-This job cleans Bonita BPM Engine sessions kept in memory.
+This job cleans Bonita Engine sessions kept in memory.
      It iterates over engine sessions and removes any that are invalid.
 By default this is done every 2 hours.
      If you are creating a lot of new sessions in a short time, increase this frequency to avoid allocating too much memory to those invalid sessions and to avoid out-of-memory errors.